ninabarzh/ipa/content/en/docs/guides/account.md

 ## How to remove an abuser’s access from your email or cloud account

-They might still be logged in—on a shared device, a forgotten tablet, or through app permissions you don’t remember setting.
+They might still be logged in, on a shared device, a forgotten tablet, or through app permissions you don’t remember setting.
 It’s time to check the locks.

 1. Sign in on a safe device.
 Avoid using your usual laptop or phone if you think it might be watched.
 Public computers or newly set-up devices are ideal.